jedisct1/libsodium-doc/advanced/point-arithmetic.md

 ## Scalar multiplication without clamping

 In order to prevent attacks using small subgroups, the `scalarmult` functions above clear lower bits of the scalar.
-This may be indesirable to build protocols that requires `n` to be invertible.
+This may be undesirable to build protocols that require `n` to be invertible.

 The `noclamp` variants of these functions do not clear these bits, and do not set the high bit either.
 These variants expect a scalar in the `]0..L[` range.